 Approximately one-third of women develop fibroids in their lifetime.
 They’re usually not cancerous but can cause many unpleasant symptoms.
-At Women’s Pelvic Surgery of North Jersey, Dr. Khashayar Shakiba has much experience in helping to shrink and remove fibroids with minimally invasive methods.
+At Women’s Pelvic Surgery of North Jersey, Dr. Khashayar Shakiba and Dr. Kateryna Kolesnikova has much experience in helping to shrink and remove fibroids with minimally invasive methods.
 If you live in Hackensack, New Jersey, or the surrounding area, call the office for a consultation or book one online to learn more about fibroid diagnosis and treatment.

 Fibroids are benign (non-cancerous) growths which emerge beside or within your uterus.
 Fibroids can be a tiny as a pea or extremely large -- the size of a melon -- and occupy a significant portion of your pelvis.
 They’re made up of fibrous tissue and muscle and can grow in the muscle wall of the uterus, beneath the inner lining inside the uterus, or outside the uterus.